rbiawa/Serious_search_identification/README.md

 ### To Replicate the Paper Experiments

 #### Data Preparation
 Unfortunately, we are not allowed to publish the data used in this paper.
-However, we provide a small fictional dataset designed to test the program and reproduce experiments similar to those presented in our paper (see folder `in`).
+However, we provide a small fictional data set designed to test the program and reproduce experiments similar to those presented in our paper (see folder `in`).

 #### Processing
-Once the dataset is ready, do the following to apply the process described in the paper to these data: Run the `main.R` script using `source("main.R")`.
+Once the data set is ready, do the following to apply the process described in the paper to these data: Run the `main.R` script using `source("main.R")`.

 **Note** : [Rstudio](https://docs.posit.co/ide/user/)  user may first run `Serious_search_identification.Rproj` file to work under the project.
 For example, this will automatically set the working directory.
 But this is not necessary.